Period Sources of Manuscript Music for Cittern, Bandora, & Orpharion

 Italian tab

-Contains music for lute and six pieces for "cetra".
+Contains music for lute and six (or seven?) pieces for "cetra".

 Not listed in the older editions of Grove.

-R. Spenser's private collection, Woodford Green, Essex (England)
+R. Spencer's private collection, Woodford Green, Essex (England)

 Thomas Robinson's New Citharen Lessons, 1609 - manuscript additions